 In 2021 I was elected PTSA President at NEXT Charter School and returned to my activist roots.
 I became very involved with NH advocacy groups and lobbying efforts at the NH State House on reproductive, LGBTQ, and public school government overreach bills.
 I worked tirelessly (and successfully!) on several this past session.
 Here in Derry I successfully rallied a small but mighty group of Derry residents to form a coalition to remove an anti-transgender billboard in town and we also simultaneously raised over $3000 for Planned Parenthood Gender Health Care in the same effort-all peacefully and without issue.
 We held a demonstration for Transgender Day of Visibility, raised money and coordinated with downtown businesses to hang flags celebrating and commemorating Pride month, and stood in peaceful protest when the Supreme Court overturned Roe.

-I don't claim to be an expert on everything, but I'm open-minded and will listen to residents, businesses, and students of Derry.
+I don't claim to be an expert on everything, but I'm open-minded and will listen to town officials, residents, businesses, and students of Derry.
 I will do my best to be educated and informed on legislation.
 I would be happy to stand as a representative for the good people of Derry.

 I hope to earn your vote on September 13 and on November 8.